-Today's UV index in Dayton, United States will be up to 7.9, indicating a high level of sun exposure for the average person.
+Today's UV index in Dayton, United States will be up to 8.3, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Dayton's UV index varies throughout the year, usually ranging from low in winter months to moderate or high during summer.
 UV levels peak around midday in the warmer seasons, especially late spring through early fall.